Compliance & Quality Connections Conference

 • In cases where the person with intellectual and other developmental disabilities does not qualify for “self-medication” status, every assurance must be made to provide proper oversight by a knowledgeable individual certified in medication use and distribution.

-An increasing number of people with intellectual and other developmental disabilities are becoming addicted to alcohol and other substances.
-Due to cognitive disabilities and other factors, some members of this population are not prepared to fully comprehend the harmful effects of such substances on their emotional and physical health, nor the addictive properties of these substances or the legal and social consequences of their use.
-Substance abuse often causes behavior that is disruptive to families and the community and may result in unwelcome confrontations with law enforcement personnel.
-When arrested and sentenced to jail or ordered to receive treatment in traditional substance abuse programs, persons with intellectual and other developmental disabilities often receive either no treatment or treatment inappropriate to their level of functioning.
-As a result, a return to substance use with all of its devastating consequences is likely upon re-entry into the community.
+There is an increasing number of people with IDD who are becoming addicted to alcohol and other substances.
+Due to cognitive disabilities and other factors, some members of this population are not prepared to fully comprehend the harmful effects of such substances on their emotional and physical health, the addictive properties of these substances, or the legal and social consequences of their use.

 It is the Position of TheArc New York that:

-• Education should include the targeted strategies to help individuals with intellectual and other developmental disabilities to recognize and manage risks associated with environments and individuals likely to involve them in substance abuse behaviors.
+• Education should include the targeted strategies to help individuals with IDD to recognize and manage risks associated with environments and individuals likely to involve them in Substance Use Disorder behaviors.

-• Professionals and direct service personnel working with people with intellectual and other developmental disabilities should be trained to recognize the behavior associated with substance abuse and to address the problem with evidence-based strategies specific to this population.
+• Professionals and direct support personnel working with people with IDD should be trained to recognize the behavior associated with Substance Use Disorder and to address the problem with evidence-based strategies specific to this population.

-• If traditional programs are used, treatment should be in collaboration with providers who are experienced and skilled in working with persons with intellectual and other developmental disabilities.
-Treatment should also afford the individual with opportunities to engage in peer mentoring programs commensurate with their developmental capacity.
-Specialized substance abuse treatment programs may need to be developed to treat individuals with intellectual and other developmental disabilities.
+• If traditional programs are used, treatment should be in collaboration with providers who are experienced and skilled in working with people with IDD.
+Treatment should also afford the person with opportunities to engage in peer mentoring programs commensurate with their developmental capacity.
+Specialized Substance Use Disorder treatment programs may need to be developed to treat people with IDD.

 Spirituality